 - [PROTOTYPE]: The Blacklight virus was designed as version 1.0 of all future genetic-triggered viruses.
 Since this took place in the 1950s and was headed by multiple white supremacist leaders, you can guess what this was going to be used for... except the virus gained sentience and decided that humanity itself was a problem.

 - Creating biological weapons, such as viruses and such, forms the entire basis by which the events of Resident Evil occur, where various Mega-Corp factions are in a biological arms race.
 Naturally, this goes to show why they do not "solve" anything, as the various Bioweapon Beasts created by these companies are what's putting the world in danger in the first place.

 - In Resistance, an eleventh-hour cure is used to defeat the Chimaera and end a war that, technically, humanity had already lost years ago.

-- Averted in gameplay, planets hit by Biowar missiles are easily quarantined and it takes multiple warheads to wipe out a planetary population.
+- Averted in gameplay; planets hit by Biowar missiles are easily quarantined and it takes multiple warheads to wipe out a planetary population.
 And after first exposure a faction can research a vaccine to that specific virus.

 - Genocide Man takes place after several extremist groups used open-source biotechnology to kill billions.
 The titular Genocide Project is an international law enforcement agency that uses targeted plagues to wipe out "genetic deviants" and their creators.
 It later turns out that the Genocide Project unleashed a gene therapy virus intended to make humanity immune to all the open-source designer plagues out there (but not their own).
 It killed a billion people.

-- Family Guy: Stewie and Bertram end up in a playground war which ends when Bertram infects Stewie's side with Chicken Pox.
+- Family Guy: Stewie and Bertram end up in a playground war which ends when Bertram infects Stewie's side with chickenpox.